PranayrajZala/PranayrajZala/README.md

 - 👋 Hi, I’m @PranayrajZala
 - 👀 I’m interested in dancing and coding obv.
-- 🌱 I’m currently learning html.
+- 🌱 I’m currently learning JSX.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pranayrajzala11@gmail.com .